KartanHQ/intellij-nuxtjs/README.md

 <!-- Plugin description -->
+[Nuxt](https://nuxt.com) is a free and open-source web development framework.
+It offers an intuitive and extendable approach for creating type-safe, performant, and production-grade full-stack web applications and websites using `Vue.js`.

-Create an app in seconds and setup project through [Nuxt.js](https://nuxtjs.org) official scaffolding tool.
+This tool enables developers to initialize an app quickly and configure the project using the official scaffolding aid.

-Speed up the setup phase of application development for both new and experienced developers.
+It significantly accelerates the application development setup phase, catering to both novice and experienced developers.
 <!-- Plugin description end -->

 ## Installation

-To install plugin open `Preferences > Plugins > Marketplace`, and search for Nuxt.js.
+For plugin installation, navigate to `Preferences`, then `Plugins`, and finally `Marketplace`.
+In the search bar, enter `Nuxt`.